Azure/azure-ai-cli/README.md

     --search-api-key KEY                     (see: ai help search api key)
 ```

-## **STEP 6**: Chat with your LLM using your Cognitive Search Index w/ `ai chat --index-name`
+## **STEP 6**: Chat with your LLM using your AI Search Index w/ `ai chat --index-name`

-You can chat interactively or non-interactively with an AI language model with your Cognitive Search indexed data using the `ai chat` command with the `--index-name` option.
+You can chat interactively or non-interactively with an AI language model with your AI Search indexed data using the `ai chat` command with the `--index-name` option.

 First, let's create a system prompt file that will be used to seed the chat with a question about a product: